What We See

 Important Information

-Certain figures and calculations contained herein were internally generated by Sculptor based on estimated data and analysis.
+The figures and calculations contained herein were internally generated by Sculptor based on estimated data and analysis.
 These figures and calculations have not been audited or otherwise confirmed by a third party.
-Additional important Regulatory Disclosures regarding region-specific regulatory requirements (e.g., the European Union’s Sustainable Finance Disclosure Regulation (“SFDR”)) are available here: https://www.sculptor.com/terms-of-use.
+Returns are stated in U.S. Dollars and may increase or decrease as a result of currency fluctuations – please refer to important disclosures in the Appendix.
+Additional important disclosures regarding region-specific regulatory requirements (e.g., the European Union’s Sustainable Finance Disclosure Regulation (“SFDR”)) and disclosures required by the National Futures Association regarding Digital Assets will be included in the Offering Documents.

 While private investment funds offer investors the potential for attractive returns and diversification, they pose greater risks than more traditional investments.
 Investors’ capital is at risk and investors may lose all or a substantial portion of their investment.
 Investors should consider the risks inherent with investing in private investment funds, which include, but are not limited to, leveraged and speculative investments, limited liquidity, higher fees and expenses and complex tax structures.
 The tax treatment of any investment will depend on the individual circumstances of each investor and may be subject to change in the future.